How to Turn Gigs Into a Stable Freelance Writing Business

 From an economic perspective, things that are in demand are sustainable.
 The sustainability of your business directly increases as the demand for its products or services increases.
 For freelancers, this means that the more clients you have wanting your work, the more sustainable and stable your business will be.

 On the whole, freelancing careers are now more sustainable than before because of the increased aggregate demand for freelancers.
-In fact, freelancers now makeup about a third of the U.S. workforce (55 million workers) and generate about $1 trillion in earnings to the economy.
+In fact, freelancers now make up about a third of the U.S. workforce (55 million workers) and generate about $1 trillion in earnings for the economy.

 So, part of your job’s already “done” for you since freelancing in itself is no longer unsustainable.
 It isn’t dying like the coal industry, which has seen increasing amounts of job loss as a result of industrial factors.
 The lack of demand in the field isn’t the principal cause of why you might not be able to find work as a freelancer.